 *PRESS OFFICE is sponsored content.

-Zanthe Martinuzzi is a former designer, and HTML web developer turned digital marketer.
+Zanthe Agrela is a former designer, and HTML web developer turned digital marketer.
 She is based in Johannesburg and has an acute eye for detail and a creative spark.
 After qualifying as a graphic designer, she worked as a designer and developer for a few years and then began studying marketing, and she found her niche in digital marketing.
-She works as the New Business and Marketing Manager at Arc Interactive based in Johannesburg.
+She works as the new business and marketing manager at Arc Interactive based in Johannesburg.

 Want to continue this conversation on The Media Online platforms?
 Comment on Twitter @MediaTMO or on our Facebook page.
 Send us your suggestions, comments, contributions or tip-offs via e-mail to firstname.lastname@example.org.